BeauHibbert/city-explorer/README.md

 # City Explorer API

 **Author**: Beau Hibbert
-**Version**: 1.5.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.11.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview

-This is a front end application that allows users to search for a city and get back related weather and movie data in order to find out more about the city.
+This is a front end application that allows users to search for a city and get back related weather and movie data in order to find out more information about the city.

 ## Getting Started